-Staying in Carlsbad, California, between San Diego and Los Angeles, is an excellent choice for anyone who wants to explore beaches, national parks, history, and nature.
-There’s so much to do within a few short hours that it would take you a year to attempt it all.
+Staying in Carlsbad, California, is an excellent choice.
+It is conveniently located between San Diego and Los Angeles.
+It is ideal for anyone exploring beaches, national parks, history, and nature.
+There is so much to do.
+You have only a few short hours, but it would take a year to try it all.

-Here are some of the things I saw and did while I stayed in the area for one month.
+Here are some things I saw and did while I stayed in the area.

 La Jolla Underwater Park